skitiz/TACSpring2017/Readme.md

 # Theory of Automata and Computing #
 This repository contains notes about the Theory of Automata and Computation in Spring 2017.
 It is for 3 credits.
 There are no prerequistites to the class.
 It is a core class for grad school in computer science.

+_PRO TIP : THERE ARE 4 EXAMS, BUT YOU ONLY HAVE TO GIVE 3.
+SO MAKE SURE YOU GET YOUR FIRST 3 ON POINT._

 __THIS CLASS WILL BE USING D2L.
 DO KEEP CHECKING OFTEN FOR ANOUNCEMENTS.__

 ## About the instructor ##